wso2/docs-is/en/docs/tutorials/eidas-saml-attribute-profile-support-via-wso2-identity-server.md

             import the certificate to it.

         !!! note
             In the eIDAS node, the certificate required to decrypt the assertion is obtained from the SAML response.

-### Obtaining certificate for signature validation of apllication requests
+### Obtaining certificate for signature validation of application requests

 SAML authentication request from the eIDAS node are signed using the private key of the eIDAS proxy service.
 To validate the signature of